 Medical Biotechnology and Molecular Medicine

-The candidate should have a good knowledge of spoken and written English, B2 level is required and the certification has to be provided at the registration of the admission test.
-Bachelor's students getting their degree by December 31th can participate to the test, they will be accepted, in case of success, if they possess the prerequisites described above.
+In order to profitably follow the learning activities, the candidate should have a good knowledge of spoken and written English.
+The B2 level is required and the certification has to be provided at the registration of the admission test.

-Besides general informative meetings organized by the University, the Degree course in Medical Biotechnology provides specific support to interested students.
-Furthermore, the international programme provides the possibility to access the Erasmus + programme.
+Besides general informative meetings organized by the University, the Degree course in Medical Biotechnology provides specific support to interested/selected students through the organization of specific informative session and/or meeting with the tutor for mobility.

 Curricular learning activities will be held at Dipartimento di Biotecnologie Mediche e Medicina Traslazionale and at Istituto Nazionale per la Cura e lo Studio dei Tumori, via Venezian, 1 - 20133 Milano.